 The quality of the programme is demonstrated by the course winning the best Postgraduate Course of the Year - Business, Finance & Management by GradIreland Higher Education Awards 2017.
 In deciding the winner judges stated that the MSc Finance (Corporate Finance) "100% employment rate - very strong.
-The consultancy project is an excellent way to build industry relationships and get real work experience."
+The corporate internship is an excellent way to build industry relationships and get real work experience."

-The Professional Development module provides the students with additional training in industry-relevant skills.
+The Professional Development module provides students with additional training in industry-relevant skills.
 This ranges from presentation skills to Excel training.
 There is a strong focus on teamwork and several modules have elements with team projects/assessments.
 This is important preparation for the workplace.
-In the third semester, students have the choice to complete either a consulting project or a corporate internship.
-In the Consultancy project, students work on real-life Corporate Finance issues in companies, under the supervision of both academic and industry expert mentors.
-The corporate internship option allows students to explore career choice options and to better understand industries and companies to make informed career choices.
+In the third semester, students have the choice to complete either a corporate finance project or a corporate internship.
+In the project students work under the supervision of an academic mentor while the corporate internship option allows students to explore their career options to make informed career choices.

-This programme has been accepted into the CFA Institute University Recognition Programme and the CAIA® Academic Partner Programme.
+This programme has been accepted into the CFA Institute University Recognition Programme and the CAIA® Academic Partner Programme and carries ACCA exemptions.